Techtonica/curriculum/professionalism/building-confidence.md

 ### Motivation

 Confidence is an important variable to performance, achievement, and overall mental health and happiness!
 Achieving self-confidence is a tough barrier, especially in a competitive industry, and so it's important to understand the root causes of low self-confidence, and tools to build confidence.
+Your self- confidence is the key to your success.
+It is very important to know how to boost up your confidence so that you can make your own position in this competitive world.

 ### Objectives